LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-use-utterances-for-jekyll-comments.md

 Choose the right comment provider's code to insert based on the `site.comments.provider`.
 (that we've mentioned in `_config.yml`).

-disqus's code will remain as-is, we only need to add Utterances/Giscus's code so it can parse values from `_config.yml`.
+Disqus's code will remain as-is, we only need to add Utterances/Giscus's code so it can parse values from `_config.yml`.
 If you don't want to use `_config.yml`, you may just copy & hard-code script from [Utterances]/[Giscus].

 ```html